stanislavlevin/pyproject_installer/README.md

 # pyproject-installer

-This tool is intended for build and install of Python project from source tree in network-isolated environments.
+This tool is intended for build, install and run of Python project from source tree in network-isolated environments.